m10rten/i4n/README.md

 #### `t(key: string | string[], ...args: any[])`

 Retrieves a translation value based on the provided key.
-Supports dot notation for nested keys and fallback keys.
+Supports `dot.notation` for nested keys and fallback keys.

 - **key**: The translation key or array of keys for fallback.
 - **args**: Additional arguments for template functions.

+This method will use the `fallbackLanguage`, if present, when the keys cannot be found in the current language.

 **Usage Example:**